FourThievesVinegar/solderless-microlab/docs/motivation.md

 ## Background

-Our goal is to design an open-source DIY jacketed lab reactor that people can assemble with parts they can buy online.
+Our goal is to design an open-source DIY automated jacketed lab reactor that people can assemble with parts they can buy online.
 The result will be analogous to a 3D printer for chemistry.
 This will allow people to make their own medicine at home.

 A commercial one looks like this: